|

-Also some improvements were done.
+Also a few minor bugs were fixed, and some improvements were done.

 CutterFF is a small program for UNIX (Linux, or Windows if compiled with